 A liability is an obligation payable by a business to either internal (e.g. owner) or an external party (e.g. lenders).
 There are mainly four types of liabilities in a business; current liabilities, non-current liabilities, contingent liabilities & capital.

-A liability may be a part of past transaction done by the firm, e.g. purchase of a fixed asset or current asset.
-The settlement of a liability is expected to result in an outflow of funds from the business.
+A liability may be part of a past transaction done by the firm, e.g. purchase of a fixed asset or current asset.
+The settlement of liability is expected to result in an outflow of funds from the business.

 (Capital + Liabilities) = Assets | So, Liabilities = Assets – Capital